econoalchemist/COLDCARD-BlackBox/02_BlackBox.md

 The enclosure is designed with the ASIC raised on a platform above the air intake/discharge with a symmetrical ‘S' shaped air flow path connecting each.
 This flow path allows snow, rain or dirt to fall out before it enters the ASIC, potentially causing damage.
 The ASIC itself is the prime mover of the heated air with an added barrier creating a pressure seal between the low pressure intake side and the high pressure discharge.
 The "tortuous" shape of the air flow path also helps deaden the sound waves as it reflects and is absorbed within the enclosure, reducing overall noise.
 The supporting column holding up the ASIC separates the ‘hot'/'cold' aisles and includes an air recirculating valve (air register) which gives the user the ability to recirculate heat when needed, for example in cold or humid climates.
 Finally, the design also allows for power scalability by elongating the dimension of the box perpendicular to the air flow path, enabling room for more mining ASICs up to 12 in a row in an 8' long enclosure.

 The BlackBox weighs approximately 110 lbs, be sure to have another person help you move it.
-The dimensions are X"H x X"W x X"D.
+The exterior dimensions are 36"H x 32"W x 28"D.

 Double check that everything looks good once you unpack your BlackBox, checking for dents or scratches, making sure the latches and hinges work, and the filters are in good shape and the bolt-action locks don't bind up.